-- 2. Determine the total income of the ineligible spouse by types, earned and unearned less any excluded from deeming (Refer to MS E-446 to determine income excluded from deeming). - 3.
-From the ineligible spouse's income, deduct a living allowance (refer to Appendix S) for each ineligible child (refer to Glossary) in the home (i.e., those not receiving TEA cash or SSI as a blind child or child with a disability).
-Income of the child is used to reduce this allowance unless it is excluded as student earned income; refer to MS E-446 #10 to determine whether any of the student earned income is used to reduce the living allowance.
+- Determine the applicant's countable income allowing the SSI exclusions at MS E-450.
+If countable income is equal to or exceeds the individual SSI Standard Payment Amount (SPA) for the SSI/COLA groups or Medicare Savings Program (MSP) Standard for the MSP groups, the applicant is ineligible.
+If countable income is less than the individual SPA or MSP Standard, income will be deemed from the ineligible spouse. - Note: For spouse-to-spouse deeming to apply, the applicant or recipient must be eligible based on his or her own income. - Determine the total income of the ineligible spouse by types, earned and unearned less any excluded from deeming.
+Refer to MS E-446 to determine income excluded from deeming. - 3.
+From the ineligible spouse's income, a living allowance (refer to Appendix S) is deducted for each ineligible child (refer to Glossary) in the home.
+Income of the child is used to reduce this allowance unless it is excluded as student earned income.
+Refer to MS E-446 #10.
 The living allowance is deducted from the unearned income first and any unused balance is then deducted from earned income.
 Total the remaining income. - 4.
 If the ineligible spouse's remaining income is equal to or less than his living allowance, there is no income to be deemed.
-The applicant is income eligible. - If the ineligible spouse's remaining income exceeds his living allowance, total the remaining income by type with the applicant's gross earned and unearned income amounts. - 6.
-Treat the two totals of income, earned and unearned, as you would for an eligible couple. - a.
-From the unearned income, the \$20/mo. general exclusion is automatically deducted when the budget is submitted.
-Carry over any unused balance of the exclusion and deduct from earned income. - b.
-From earned income deduct the \$65/mo. work expense allowance plus one-half (1/2) the remaining balance; - c.
-Total the remaining earned and unearned income to arrive at countable income. - 7.
-Compare the countable income after deeming to the appropriate SSI SPA or MSP Standard for a couple.
-If the countable income is less than the couple's SPA or MSP Standard, the applicant is eligible.
-If the countable income is equal to or greater than the couple's SPA or MSP Standard, the applicant is ineligible. - Note: The following example reflects January 1, 2013 December 31, 2013 amounts.
+The applicant is income eligible. - If the ineligible spouse's remaining income exceeds his living allowance, the remaining income by type will be totaled with the applicant's gross earned and unearned income amounts.